Two-Point Superstring Tree Amplitudes Using the Pure Spinor Formalism: Two point amplitudes in the pure spinor formalism

 \section{Two point amplitudes in the pure spinor formalism}

 In this section we begin by addressing the problem with two point amplitudes in the pure spinor formalism.
 We shall consider open strings for simplicity as the generalization to other string theories is straightforward - we shall make some comments on this in the discussion section \ref{discuss}.
-The amplitude is given by \cite{Berkovits} \be {\mc{A}_n=\int\prod_{j=4}^n d z_j\la V_1(z_1) V_2(z_2) V_3(z_3)U_j(z_j)\ra_{D^2}} \ee where, $V$ are the unintegrated vertex operators and $U$ are the integrated vertex operators.
-We shall not present details of the pure spinor formalism here, but, mention important ingredients as we need them (see \cite{Berkovits_ictp,Joost_thesis,Mafra_thesis,Oliver_thesis} for detailed reviews). {We shall be concerned only with the unintegrated vertex operators which we take to be in the plane wave basis.
-They are given by \be V(z)=\hat{V} e^{ik.X}\equiv\l^\a O_\a e^{ik.X} \;,\quad\quad QV=0\;,\quad k^2=-\f{n}{\a'} \ee where, $O_\a$ are conformal weight $n$ fields constructed out of the world-sheet fields $\Pi^m,d_\a,\p\t^a,N^{mn},J$ with $n$ denoting the excited level of the string and $Q$ denotes the BRST charge given by $\oint dz\rb{\l^ad_\a}(z)$.
-Also, note that the $e^{ik.X}$ cancels the conformal weight of $O_\a$ so that $V$ has zero conformal weight.} We should note that there is so far no analog of \eqref{S-gen} in the pure spinor formalism which when gauge fixed gives \eqref{Npt}\footnote{Recently a gauge theory behind the pure spinor formalism was proposed in \cite{Jusinskas:2019vmd}.
+The amplitude prescription at tree level in the pure spinor formalism is given by \cite{Berkovits} \be {\mc{A}_n=\int\prod_{j=4}^n d z_j\la V_1(z_1) V_2(z_2) V_3(z_3)U_j(z_j)\ra_{D^2}} \ee where, $V$ are the unintegrated vertex operators and $U$ are the integrated vertex operators.
+We shall not present full details of the pure spinor formalism here, but give a quick review in \ref{review} containing the important ingredients required in this work - see \cite{Berkovits_ictp,Joost_thesis,Mafra_thesis,Oliver_thesis} for detailed reviews.
+We shall be concerned only with the unintegrated vertex operators which we take to be in the plane wave basis.
+They are given by \be V(z)=\hat{V} e^{ik.X}\equiv\l^\a O_\a e^{ik.X} \;,\quad\quad QV=0\;,\quad k^2=-\f{n}{\a'} \ee where, $O_\a$ are conformal weight $n$, composite operators constructed out of the basic world-sheet fields $\Pi^m,d_\a,\t^a,N^{mn},J$.
+Also, $n$ stands for the $n$-th excited level of the string and $Q$ denotes the BRST charge.
+The $e^{ik.X}$ cancels the conformal weight of $O_\a$ so that $V$ has zero conformal dimension.

+We should note that there is so far no derivation of amplitude prescription \eqref{Npt} in the absence of the underlying gauge theory for pure spinor formalism whose gauge fixing gives \eqref{Npt}\footnote{Recently a gauge theory behind the pure spinor formalism was proposed in \cite{Jusinskas:2019vmd}.
 Perhaps one can arrive at the amplitude prescription using this.
 This has not been done so far.}.
-This amplitude prescription is written in analogy with \eqref{S-gen}.
-A justification for such a step relies on the fact that the pure spinor formalism in its non-minimal version is $N=2$ topological strings \cite{Berkovits_topological} whose amplitude prescription is same as that of the bosonic strings.
-By now we should be able to see that a direct {use of \eqref{Npt} to $n=2$ is not a {\it genuine} two point amplitude.
-To get the correct two point amplitude we {\it must} insert some additional operator, just like bosonic string case argued previously.} In order to find a cure let us look into some technical details of the pure spinor formalism.
+A justification for this amplitude prescription relies on the fact that the pure spinor formalism in its non-minimal version is $N=2$ topological strings \cite{Berkovits_topological} whose amplitude prescription is same as that of the bosonic strings\footnote{This amplitude prescription was derived in \cite{Hoogeveen:2007tu} by coupling the standard pure spinor formalism to topological gravity and performing a BRST quantization.}.